FHICT-Ordio/general/Portfolio/IP/Research/Dependability Research.md

 ### Testgroup
 To conduct this research an implementation of an application using the Ordio application needs to actually be developed.
 This is a very time-consuming task which makes conducting this research on a large testgroup impractical due to a lack of fund and time.

 For this reason a testgroup of one singular developer will be used to conduct this research.
 All gathered data will come from this one developer.
-The selection of this developer is not on random basis but will be picked from a close environment with a background in (web)development but <b>no</b> experience with the Ordio platform.
+The selection of this developer is not on random basis but will be picked from a close environment with a background in (web)development but **no** experience with the Ordio platform.

 <br>